Updated August 17, 2016

 The honors rolled in for the Blue Jays at the end of the 2011 season: 14 All-Centennial selections, six d3football.com All-South picks, three CoSIDA Academic All-Americans and nine CoSIDA Academic All-District selections.
 In addition, senior quarterback Hewitt Tomlin was one of 10 finalists for the Gagliardi Award, which is presented annually to the top Division III player in the nation.

-Johns Hopkins' current five-year run of success began in 2008 as Margraff guided a youth-filled Blue Jay roster to an 8-3 record, including a 6-2 mark in the Centennial Conference.
-Hopkins tied for second place in the league and advanced to the ECAC Southeast Championship game - JHU's fourth ECAC Bowl game in seven years.
+Johns Hopkins’ current eight-year run of success began in 2008 as Margraff guided a youth-filled Blue Jay roster to an 8-3 record, including a 6-2 mark in the Centennial Conference.
+Hopkins tied for second place in the league and advanced to the ECAC Southeast Championship game - JHU’s fourth ECAC Bowl game in seven years.

 The 2008 season was merely a prelude to 2009, a season that ranks as one of the greatest in school history.
 Margraff guided the Blue Jays to a 10-3 record, the Centennial Conference Championship and a trip to the NCAA Quarterfinals.
 The Blue Jays ended the season ranked eighth in the nation in the final AFCA Poll and stunned previously undefeated Hampden-Sydney and Thomas More on the road in the first two rounds of the NCAA Playoffs before falling in the South Region Championship game.
 In all, JHU played four teams ranked in the top 25 during the 2009 season and came away with three wins in those games.

 With the overwhelming team success in 2009 came the individual accolades.
-Johns Hopkins produced the Centennial Conference Offensive and Defensive Players of the Year in Andrew Kase and Colin Wixted and also landed a pair of players on the ESPN The Magazine Academic All-America team in Steve Levinson and Mike Stoffel, who both garnered second team honors.
+Johns Hopkins produced the Centennial Conference Offensive and Defensive Players of the Year in Andrew Kase and Colin Wixted and also landed a pair of players on the Academic All-America team in Steve Levinson and Mike Stoffel, who both garnered second team honors.
 In addition, senior Tim Miller was named to the prestigious AFCA Good Works Team and JHU placed a school-record 16 players on the All-Centennial team.

 The Blue Jays continued their recent run of success in 2010 as JHU capped the season with a share of the Centennial Conference title and a 44-14 win over Lebanon Valley in the ECAC South Atlantic Bowl.
 Along the way, JHU produced the Centennial Conference Offensive Player of the Year in junior wide receiver Sam Wernick, added seven more players to its all-time list of CoSIDA Academic All-District selections and broke numerous offensive records en route to scoring a then school-record 394 points.

-Prior to the most recent five-year run, Hopkins grabbed its first-ever outright Centennial Conference Championship in 2005 after earning a share of the three previous Centennial Conference titles.
-The Blue Jays capped the 2005 season with the program's initial trip to the NCAA Playoffs and finished with an 8-3 record.
-The NCAA Playoff berth extended the team's run of consecutive post-season appearances as JHU won three straight ECAC Championships from 2002-04 and compiled a 36-8 (.818) record from 2002 through 2005.
+Prior to the most recent run, Hopkins grabbed its first-ever outright Centennial Conference Championship in 2005 after earning a share of the three previous Centennial Conference titles.
+The Blue Jays capped the 2005 season with the program’s initial trip to the NCAA Playoffs and finished with an 8-3 record.
+The NCAA Playoff berth extended the team’s run of consecutive post-season appearances as JHU won three straight ECAC Championships from 2002-04 and compiled a 36-8 (.818) record from 2002 through 2005.

 Despite heavy graduation losses after the 2004 season, the Blue Jays entered the 2005 season as the preseason pick to win the Centennial Conference title and a pair of last-second wins in the first three weeks of the season sparked a 7-0 start that saw Hopkins jump to number 15 in the national rankings.
 Late-season road victories at Muhlenberg and McDaniel helped secure the outright Centennial Championship, which carried the automatic bid to the NCAA Playoffs the Blue Jays had narrowly missed out on the previous three years.

-The Blue Jays, who finished with three more wins than any other team in the Centennial Conference in 2005, produced a league-best 14 all-conference performers and six players earned ESPN The Magazine Academic All-District accolades, including senior Jim Sanders, who went on to earn Second Team ESPN The Magazine Academic All-America honors.
+The Blue Jays, who finished with three more wins than any other team in the Centennial Conference in 2005, produced a league-best 14 all-conference performers and six players earned Academic All-District accolades, including senior Jim Sanders, who went on to earn Second Team ESPN The Magazine Academic All-America honors.

 The 2004 Blue Jays placed a then school-record 15 players on the All-Centennial team, posted a 9-2 record and fought their way back from a loss in the league opener to earn a share of their third straight CC title.
 Hopkins capped the season with a thrilling 26-23 come-from-behind win over Waynesburg in the ECAC Southeast Championship game.